shadi-fsai/modeluniversity/README.md

 3. Use this to train your 3.2 1b model and push it to huggingface: https://colab.research.google.com/drive/12RH6ojAY_TFvQ02ZLvQdjFe944o0IIDQ#scrollTo=FqfebeAdT073

+4. Add your model to the list of evaluated llms in config.yaml; if you're running on ollama you'll want to download it to your desktop first (Ollama run hf.co/username/model)

-4. 'poetry run evals' runs the evaluations
+5. 'poetry run evals' runs the evaluations